Mystic practises, and their outcome of common truths,

 Mystics are to be found within most religions.
-Although it’s more prominent within ‘pantheist’ religions such as Buddhism and Hinduism, they are also to be found within the ‘monotheist’ religions of Judaism, Christianity and Islam.
-Please read the article, “So what is God” to get an understanding of how the two ‘schools of thought’ both overlap and differ from each other.
+Although it’s more usual within ‘pantheist’ religions such as Buddhism and Hinduism, they are also to be found within the ‘monotheist’ religions of Judaism, Christianity and Islam.
+Please read the article, “So what is God?” to get an understanding of how the two ‘schools of thought’ overlap and/or differ from each other.
 Explanations of mysticism within the two groups, i.e. monotheism and pantheism, follow.

 3. PANTHEIST MYSTICISM

 The desire of pantheist mystics to be ‘enlightened’ can be driven by many factors.
-I would include examples such as our human sensing of mortality (each of us will die), and the need to understand our interrelationship with whatever underpins our existences.
+I would include examples such as our human sensing of mortality (each of us will die), and the need to understand our interrelationship with whatever underpins human existence.